 After the electrolysis, the metal is refined to remove impurities such as sodium, calcium oxide particles and hydrogen.
 This refining stage is performed by the injection of a gas into the molten metal usually in an in-line reactor.
 The treatment gas used varies depending on the impurities.
-More information can be found in the Best Available Techniques Reference (BREF) document on non-ferrous metal industries (European Commission, 2001) and from 2013 in a revised BREF on Non-Ferrous Metals Industries (European Commission, 2009) (1).
+More information can be found in the revised BREF on Non-Ferrous Metals Industries (European Commission, 2014) (1).